-Here we employ a linear scaling theory to examine the asymmetric effects, caused by linear mixing of fields, on the behavior the $L^\pm$ lines near $T_{\rm c}$.
+Here we employ a linear scaling theory to examine the asymmetric effects, caused by linear mixing of fields, on the behavior of the $L^\pm$ lines near $T_{\rm c}$.
 Interestingly, we find that the {\it ``supercritical diameter''} $\rho_{\rm d}^> = \frac{1}{2}(\rho^+ + \rho^-)$ violates the rectilinear law and follows Eq.~(\ref{eq:diameter2}), because the coefficients of correction terms are ``antisymmetric''.
-This surprising coincidence with the behavior of the subcritical diameter $\rho_{\rm d}$ rationalizes our proposed subcritical-supercritical correspondence.
-Compared to the subcritical counterpart, the scaling of $\rho_{\rm d}^>$ has a practical advantage: its scaling regime is significantly larger, making experimental verification easier.
+This surprising coincidence rationalizes the proposed subcritical-supercritical correspondence.
+Compared to its subcritical counterpart, $\rho_{\rm d}^>$ has a practical advantage: its scaling regime is significantly larger, making experimental verification easier.
 This advantage allows us to use the available data of supercritical fluids in the National Institute of Standards and Technology (NIST) database~\cite{NIST} to verify Eq.~(\ref{eq:diameter2}).
 The same asymmetric scaling is further validated by a model of liquid-liquid phase transition, and data extracted from higher-order cumulants of the order parameter distribution.
 Our results thus suggest that common scaling laws like Eq.~(\ref{eq:diameter2}) capture universally the asymmetric effects both below and above a critical point.